nacos-group/nacos-spring-project/README.md

     }
 ```

-This new content should be notified in somewhere, and your could add a config change listener method into your Spring Beans:
+Then you would like to add a listener, which will be listening for the config changes.
+You can do this by adding a config change listener method into your Spring Beans:

 ```java
     @NacosConfigListener(dataId = DATA_ID)